vuestorefront/vue-storefront/packages/core/docs/performance/optimizing-javascript.md

 On this page, we will share some tips on how you can prevent that and serve only the scripts needed.

-## Remove unused scripts
+## Remove unused scripts :orange_book:

 Removing unused scripts reduces the amount of data sent through the network and time required to make the page interactive because the browser has fewer scripts to process.

 ### Tree-shaking

-TODO: Explain what is the tree-shaking
+Tree shaking it's a technique of dead code elimination.
+That means any not imported/used parts of our code will not get in to final bundle.

+Smaller bundles means better performance.

+To help  three shaking work properly, you should not import everything, just get what you really need.

 ```diff
 - import * as arrayUtils from 'array-utils';